Vizurez/betterviewdata/README.md

 ## Installation

-__IMPORTANT:__ Disable auto-update for Trudeau's original plugin on the Plugin Center, otherwise this version will be overwritten!
+__IMPORTANT:__ Disable auto-update for Trudeau's original plugin on the Plugin Center, or unsubscribe from it, otherwise this version will be overwritten!

 Download and place _'betterviewdata'_ into _'garrysmod/gamemodes/cwhl2rp/plugins'_.
 If prompted, overwrite any existing files.